 Most small business managers also need other equipment- the tools of their trade - to manage and work within their businesses.

-I'm owner/operator of a scribing, business writing and editing business.
-I have a team of audio transcriptionists and editors, each based in their own office.
-My main roles are scribing, editing and managing the business.
-In addition to the office and equipment mentioned above, I use the following tools on a daily basis:
+I'm owner/operator of a scribing, writing, editing and transcription business.
+I have a team of eight typists, audio transcriptionists and editors, each based in their own office.
+In addition to the office and equipment mentioned above, I have the following equipment on a daily basis: